John Parris

 senior researcher and designer

 John Parris is highly experienced in educational media, research and evaluation, instructional design, multimedia production, and project management.
-He contributes his expertise to a wide array of research projects and development of prototypes and products for science, social studies, and interdisciplinary curricula.
-All of his instructional design work is rooted in a deep understanding of the realities of classrooms, which he has written about in recent EDC publication, In Support of Educators: Strategies That Work.
+He contributes his expertise to a wide array of research projects and development of prototypes and products for early learning, science, social studies, and mental health.

-Previously, John spent six years focusing on educational game research, design, and production.
+Previously, John spent over six years on educational game research, design, and production.
 As the production coordinator for Possible Worlds, the IES-funded National Research and Development Center on Instructional Technology, he helped develop innovative science games for the Nintendo DSi and other handheld computing platforms.
-He also contributed to the development and field-testing of two Nintendo DSi handheld video games, Cipher Force and Code Invaders, designed to help improve the literacy and reading comprehension skills of struggling middle-grade students.
-With his CCT colleagues, he continues game-related work with another NSF-funded study, Digital Games as Analogical Sources for Science Learning, that is testing various design features of digital games in support of science learning to discern which instructional strategies can help build middle-grade students’ conceptual understanding.
+During this time, John managed development of two mobile video games, Cipher Force and Code Invaders, designed to help improve the literacy and reading comprehension skills of struggling middle-grade students.
+He also contributed to game-related research with an NSF-funded study, Digital Games as Analogical Sources for Science Learning, that tested various design features of digital games in support of science learning to discern which instructional strategies can help build middle-grade students’ conceptual understanding.

 JOHN'S PROJECTS